ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 Qi Types API calls
 ==================

-The API calls in this section are all related to creating and manipulating Qi Types.
-See Qi Types for general information about
+The API calls in this section are all used to create and manipulate Qi Types.
+See Qi Types for a list of supported QiTypes, a discussion of compound indexes, and general information about Qi Types.
-Qi Types.

 ``GetStreamType()``
 ----------------

-Returns the type definition that is associated with a stream.
+Returns the type definition that is associated with a given stream and namespace.

 **Parameters**